Bulimia

 Write down a list of things you like about yourself.
 Start with really small things.
 As you start thinking about it you might start to notice more positive things about who you are.

-• Avoid negative websites
+• Avoid negative communities

 • Set goals